Probe into fatal Australia bushfire plane crash complicated by dangers

 While fire conditions eased in southeastern Australia on Friday, Sydney was choking on a new smoke haze, blown in by a baking hot wind from the fires burning in the south of the state.

-In New South Wales, firefighters were tackling 58 blazes with only two at ‘watch and act’ category meaning there was no immediate threat.
-In Victoria state, all 52 fires were rated at the lowest level.
+In New South Wales, firefighters were tackling 65 blazes with only one at the “watch and act” category, meaning there was no immediate threat.
+In Victoria state, all 37 fires were rated at the lowest level.

-Reporting by Sonali Paul and Paulina Duran; Additional reporting by Jamie Freed, Wayne Cole and Swati Pandey in Sydney; Editing by Jane Wardell
+Reporting by Sonali Paul and Paulina Duran; Additional reporting by Jamie Freed, Wayne Cole and Swati Pandey in Sydney; Editing by Jane Wardell and Gerry Doyle